How do you recognize talent? It took me many years to find one common denominator for all rockstar consultants.

-“A previous place I did work for had a founder who said he preferred to hire consultants that had good self-confidence and bad self-esteem.”
+“A previous place I worked for had a founder who said that he preferred to hire consultants that had good self-confidence and low self-esteem.”

-My insight about what ties these individuals together surprised me.
-It felt controversial, even.
-But here’s the common denominator for every rockstar consultant I’ve ever worked with:
+Instead, here’s the common denominator for every prominent talent I’ve ever worked with:

-Rockstar consultants don’t need to be told how to succeed.
+Rockstar consultants don’t need authority to tell them exactly how to succeed.

 - If you want them to take over a small client, they turn that client into a big one.

 - If they’re asked to do something, they look for innovative ways to get record results.

 - In feedback talks, they give you feedback on how you can help them succeed.

 Ask yourself: Are you waiting for authority to tell you what to do or how to succeed?
 Are you waiting for authority to give you permission?
 Are you waiting for someone to give you a chance?

 So, how do you determine if the candidate in front of is a rockstar consultant — or if he or she has rockstar potential?